violetatrajkova/TestProject/README.md

 ## Implemenmtation

-This is the code snippet that contributed for greatest model accuracy
+This is the code snippet that contributed to the greatest model accuracy

 ```